-In addition, a new, three-coin American Platinum Eagle Proof coin series debuts on January 25 called “Preamble to the Declaration of Independence” that will feature one coin per year through 2020.
+A three-coin American Platinum Eagle Proof coin series debuted on January 25, 2018 called “Preamble to the Declaration of Independence” that will feature one coin per year through 2020.
+The U.S Mint continues this Platinum Proof series, with the 2019 release which commemorates the human right of Liberty.

-The three new Platinum proof coins were authorized by Public Law 104-208 and like other coins of this type are made of .9995 fine platinum and carry a face value of $100.
+This Platinum proof series was authorized by Public Law 104-208 and like other coins of this type, are made of .9995 fine platinum and carry a face value of $100.
 They will focus on the theme of the three core precepts of American democracy that are laid out in the Declaration of Independence: life, liberty, and the pursuit of happiness.

 This theme is in keeping with past series of this type issued between 1997 and 2017 that have focused on other elements of the democratic foundations of the U.S., including Vistas of Liberty, Foundations of Democracy, The Preamble to the Constitution, and Torches of Liberty.

-However, the new series is different from the previous one in several ways.
+However, this series is different from the previous one in several ways.

 Mr. Kunz is a painter, concept artist, illustrator, and teacher, who was trained in art at the Laguna College of Art and Brigham Young University, where he studied with well-known figurative artists such as Jeremy Lipking and John Nava.

-The obverse he designed for the 2018 coin, which was sculpted by Phoebe Hemphill, sculptor-engraver for the Mint, depicts the theme of “life” as personified by Lady Liberty, who is shown holding a small child she is teaching to sow seeds for future sustenance.
+The obverse that Kunz designed for the 2018 coin, which was sculpted by Phoebe Hemphill, sculptor-engraver for the Mint, depicts the theme of “life” as personified by Lady Liberty, who is shown holding a small child she is teaching to sow seeds for future sustenance.

 In addition, according to the Mint, “the furrowed earth represents the forethought and labor required to sustain life, while a tree and stream are shown that represent nature, suggesting the need to be good stewards of an environment that sustains life.”